The Confederacy still haunts the campus of Ole Miss

 “Our students who are being harassed received very little support from the administration throughout the process,” Dr. Thomas said.
 “Faculty and staff meanwhile are leaving their doors open and basically doing triage for these students.”

-Some black students said their next mission is to convince the school to adopt a hate-speech policy.
+Some black students said their next mission is to persuade the school to adopt a hate-speech policy.
 They would start with teach-ins for interested students and move to protests if necessary.

 “Obviously if we’re ignored,” she said, “we’ll see what happens.”

-Note: CORRECTION (Nov.
-16, 2017, 4:40 p.m.): An earlier version of this article misstated Dylan Wood’s title.
-He is the secretary of the student government, not the attorney general.